particl/ccs-proposals/decentralized-treasury-model.md

 # The Treasury Model in Detail

-* Proposed yearly inflation rate: **8%**
+* Proposed yearly coin emission rate: **8%**
 * Proposed treasury block rewards: **50%**
 * Proposed total yearly staking rate (APR for stakers): **4%**

-This proposal suggests increasing the yearly inflation rate from **2% to 8%** for two years and then **decreasing it by 1% every two years** until it reaches **6% and stays at that level**.
+This proposal suggests increasing the yearly coin emission (staking) rate from **2% to 8%** for two years and then **decreasing it by 1% every two years** until it reaches **6% and stays at that level**.
 Every time the network stakes a block, **50% of the block rewards** would then be redistributed to stakers and **the other 50%, into the Treasury Fund** to fund, support, promote, and grow the project.
 That amounts to 4% of the total circulating supply every year.

-This brings the **yearly PART staking interest (APY) to a minimum of 4%**.
+This brings the **yearly PART coin emission (staking) interest (APY) to a minimum of 4%**.
 Because APY depends on how many coins are staking on the network, the true APY always ends up being higher than its minimum rate.
 For example, **if 50%** of all the PART coins are staking on the network, the **staking APY goes from 4% to around 8% yearly**.

-* **Note:** _Once the yearly inflation rate reaches 6%, it will remain at that level for as long as no other CCS proposal gets pushed and approved by the community._
+* **Note:** _Once the yearly coin emission (staking) rate reaches 6%, it will remain at that level for as long as no other CCS proposal gets pushed and approved by the community._

 ## Self-Sustainability